sensapex/umsdk/README.md

 ./build.sh
 ```

-Install umlib in your system
+Install umlib in your system (Linux)

 ```
 cd scripts